Supported versions: latest (3.8) 3.7 3.6 3.5 3.4 main dev

 (0 rows)

-If you have a vertices table already built using pgr_extractVertices and want the degree of the whole graph rather than a subset, you can forgo using pgr_degree and work with the in_edges and out_edges columns directly.
+If there is a vertices table already built using pgr_extractVertices and want the degree of the whole graph rather than a subset, it can be forgo using pgr_degree and work with the in_edges and out_edges columns directly.

 To get the dead ends: